Online Collaborative Space Build Guide for Slack

 In the section, we will explore some collaboration strategies with Slack.

 2. Expand your Slack team collaboration capability with integrations: Collaboration with various teams comes in all shapes and sizes.
 Slack provides the capability to add applications (e.g., integrations) to your Slack instance.
 These provide the capability to expand your collaboration when you want it, in a way that makes the most sense to your team.
-To add a Slack app, click on the ‘+’ sign next to Apps, then once you have found an App, click on the App.
+To add a Slack app, click on the ‘+’ sign next to Add apps, then once you have found an App, click on the App.

 3. Group Messages verses Channel Chats verses Direct Messages.
 When having a conversation within Slack, an important strategy is to understand when that conversation should be in a Channel, Group, or Direct Message.
 If the information is for the entire group, then it should be posted in the Channel by typing the message in the text box.
 If you only need to speak to a specific member of the group, use a Direct Message.
 You can add a Direct Message to someone by clicking on the ‘+’ sign next to Direct Messages and typing their name.
 If you need to have a quick conference with multiple people, you can create a Group Message by clicking on the ‘+’ sign next to Direct Messages and typing all of the names you want added to the group.